-To reach even more consumers, we are capitalizing on our global marketing capabilities.
-During the holiday season, we leveraged our tri-branded campaigns across the U.S. and Canada, and we utilized elements of our U.K. campaign in our other European markets.
-In 2016, we will continue our integrated marketing approach to engage with shoppers through television, radio, digital, mobile, and social media to further increase recognition of our retail brands.
-To encourage more frequent visits and cross shopping of our retail chains, we are growing our loyalty programs in the U.S., Canada and U.K. This is an important initiative, as customers who shop more than one of our retail chains, on average, spend considerably more with us.
+To attract more shoppers, we take an integrated approach to marketing.
+We engage consumers through television, print, radio, digital, mobile, and social media advertising so that our retail chains are visible wherever shoppers are looking.
+During the holiday season, we once again leveraged our marketing dollars with tri-branding campaigns in the U.S. and Canada, which we believe helped attract more customers and increase awareness of our retail banners.
+To encourage more frequent visits and cross shopping of our stores, we are growing our loyalty programs.
+This is an important initiative as customers who shop more than one of our banners, on average, spend considerably more with us in total.